-Total enrollment in primary and secondary education, regardless of age, expressed as a percentage of the total population of official primary and secondary education age.
-Gross enrolment ratio can exceed 100% due to the inclusion of over-aged and under-aged students because of early or late school entrance and grade repetition.
+Total enrolment in a specific level of education, regardless of age, expressed as a percentage of the eligible official school-age population corresponding to the same level of education in a given school year.
+Gross enrolment ratio can exceed 100% due to the inclusion of over-aged and underaged students because of early or late school entrance and grade repetition.